Gentlemen Take Polaroids: Track listing

-† The track "Burning Bridges" was put on the album as a last-minute replacement for a track titled "Some Kind of Fool", with quite a lot of UK and German pressings of the album listing the latter song on the inner sleeve and on the track listings.
+† The track "Burning Bridges" was put on the album as a last-minute replacement for a track titled "Some Kind of Fool", with a number of UK and German pressings of the album listing the latter song on the inner sleeve and on the track listings.
 "Some Kind of Fool" was also going to be released as a single in 1982, but was replaced by "Nightporter".
 An overdubbed version with new lyrics was released on Sylvian's solo album Everything and Nothing in 2000, but the original Japan version has never been released.